TurboTax TaxCaster - Terms of Service and License Agreement

 California law and the Federal Arbitration Act will govern all disputes arising out of or relating to the Platform, this Agreement and any Additional Terms, regardless of conflict of laws rules.

-- You are allowed to use the Platform under the laws of the U.S. and other applicable territories.
-The Platform shall not be exported to countries that are embargoed by the U.S. government.
+You are allowed to use the Platform under the laws of the U.S. and other applicable territories.
+The Platform shall not be exported to jurisdictions that are subject to government embargos or comprehensive sanctions.

 Intuit’s failure to act or enforce any of its rights does not constitute a waiver of any of our rights.
 Any waiver by Intuit of any of the provisions in the Agreement must be made in writing and signed by a duly authorized officer of Intuit.

 You can't transfer this Agreement or your right to use the Platform to someone else without our permission.